HIGHLEVEL SETUP

 Reporting and Dashboards

-This stage ensures the system provides clear visibility into performance, activity, and pipeline health so results can be measured accurately over time.
-Proper reporting configuration allows the business to monitor progress, identify opportunities for improvement, and make informed decisions based on real data.
+This provides clear visibility into performance, activity, and pipeline health, allowing results to be measured accurately over time.
+Proper reporting enables the business to monitor progress, identify opportunities for improvement, and make informed decisions based on real data.

 Dashboards